The perfect portion of tax news and information.

 March 14, 2021

 The IRS announced yesterday that the third round of Economic Impact Payments will begin reaching Americans over the next week.
-No action is needed by most taxpayers; the payments will be automatic and, in many cases, similar to how people received the first and second round of Economic Impact Payments in 2020.
-People can check the Get My Payment tool on IRS.gov on Monday to see the payment status of the third stimulus payment.
+Individuals can check the Get My Payment tool on IRS.gov to see the payment status of the third stimulus payment.

 Claiming the Recovery Rebate Credit on 2020 return